-On another spot, the Aue meets the stream Beke, there is the Blomendal House, which was rebuilt in 1354 after it had to be pulled down in 1305.
+On another spot, at the confluence of the Aue with the stream Beke, there is the Blomendal House, which was rebuilt in 1354 after it had to be pulled down in 1305.

 This means that there is a small channel running around the pond, so that the fish do not lose their way, at least this is the idea behind it.
 Another problem for the fish is, however, the Aue estuary, which, after all, flows into the Weser through a pipe system and makes it impossible for the fish to swim all the way down the Aue.

-A solution for this has not already been found and it is still an issue.
+A solution for this has not already been found and it is consists to be a problem.